 On June 30, the Funky Plastic Offspring win the 34th Annual World Wiffle® Ball Championship at Skokie’s Channelside Park (from 2008-12 the home of the National Wiffleball Championship.)
 It is FPO’s third title.

-Organizer Chad Miller, and players John Premetz, Joe Stratton, Dan and Randy Schuster, all are inducted into the Hall-of-Fame during the tournament’s opening ceremonies.
+Organizer Chad Miller, and players John Premetz (Club Ripped), Joe Stratton (Balco Boys), Dan and Randy Schuster (Funky Plastic Offspring), all are inducted into the Hall-of-Fame during the tournament’s opening ceremonies.

 Thirty-two teams from 16 states play at Channelside Park, braving two days of mud and rain on July 12-13.
 Funky Plastic Offspring take their fourth title over Maple City Magic of LaPorte, Ind., on the tournament’s 35th Anniversary.

 A Bob DeLeonardis home run puts him in a tie with Chris Montgomery as the oldest player to go yard, at age 54.

 The Skokie tournament makes the second edition of “101 Baseball Places to See Before You Strike Out,” featuring Channelside Park and the World Wiffle® Ball Championship at number 27.

 Eric Wodrich of the Balco Boys and Joel Cyrier of Funky Plastic Offspring are inducted into the hall-of-fame.